Community Update

 • Rosehill Easement.

 • Border Drive Reserve: The feasibility report nominates Border Drive Reserve as a suitable site for a possible junior skills bike facility, pending impacts of the Airport Rail link.
-The recommendations of the feasibility study can be considered in the preparation of the draft masterplan for the park.
+The recommendations of the feasibility study can be considered in the preparation of any future planning for the park.

 • Sites requiring working with partners: The Maribyrnong River Regional Park provides an opportunity for a regional scale bike facility, however there are a number of significant constraints including further analysis of biodiversity and cultural heritage complications, significant funding requirements, and approval to develop on Parks Victoria land.